carmenmatei/projectitfactory/README.md

 The project must be complete in 10 months.

 **Entry criteria**
-In order for the feature to enter testing phase it needs to be at leasts 90% development done.
+-In order for the feature to enter testing phase it needs to be at leasts 90% development done.
-Smoke tests from the dev team must be 100% passed.
+-Smoke tests from the dev team must be 100% passed.

 **Exit criteria**
-All test cases must be executed.
+-All test cases must be executed.
-All issues must be submitted.
+-All issues must be submitted.
-Follow up with the dev team/team leaders must be done.
+-Follow up with the dev team/team leaders must be done.

 **Risks**
-The time needed in order to complete the project is not enough.
+-The time needed in order to complete the project is not enough.
-Financial risks.
+-Financial risks.
-The need of additional maintance needed.
+-The need of additional maintance needed.
-The amount of man power might not be enough.
+-The amount of man power might not be enough.

 **Test case design**(based of Project stories)
 ![test cases design](https://user-images.githubusercontent.com/109758059/193114372-0793f828-07cc-4f33-9a00-c19707fd9b52.png)